great-expectations/great_expectations/docs/docusaurus/docs/core/trigger_actions_based_on_results/create_a_checkpoint_with_actions.md

    You can find the available Actions that come with GX in the [GX API documenation alongside the Checkpoint class](/reference/api/checkpoint/Checkpoint_class.mdx).

-   To import an Action, you will retrieve the class from the `great_expectations.checkpoint.actions` module:
+   Actions can be imported from the `great_expectations.checkpoint.actions` module:

    ```python title="Python"
    from great_expectations.checkpoint.actions import SlackNotificationAction, UpdateDataDocsAction